ghdl/ghdl/libraries/vendors/README.md

  - compile-altera.sh

-        --All       Compile all libraries (base libraries and device libraries) --altera    Compile base libraries like 'altera' and 'altera_mf' --max       Compile device libraries for Max CPLDs --arria     Compile device libraries for Arria FPGAs
+        --all       Compile all libraries (base libraries and device libraries) --altera    Compile base libraries like 'altera' and 'altera_mf' --max       Compile device libraries for Max CPLDs --arria     Compile device libraries for Arria FPGAs